MKme/xnode/README.md

    - the same image stays loaded while zoom changes
    - the map still fills the screen at maximum zoom-out
    - markers remain visible and aligned
+   - markers survive closing/reopening the map and rebooting the watch
+   - a new packet/check-in sync updates markers without making existing markers vanish
    - panning moves the viewed area without affecting the rest of the watch UI